jlevy/og-equity-compensation/README.md

 ### Why equity compensation matters

-**Equity compensation** is the practice of granting ownership in a company in exchange for work.
+**Equity compensation** is the practice of granting some form of ownership in a company in exchange for work.
 In its ideal form, equity compensation aligns the interests of individual employees with the goals of the company they work for, which can yield dramatic results in team building, innovation, and longevity of employment.
 Each of these contributes to the creation of value—for the company, for its users and customers, and for the individuals who work to make it a success.